Early Parliamentary General Election Act 2019: Background

 On the weekend of 26 October 2019 the Liberal Democrats and the Scottish National Party proposed introducing a bill in the House of Commons to hold a general election on 9 December 2019.
 This proposal was initially rejected by the Boris Johnson government as a "gimmick", owing to a vote on an early election under the Fixed-term Parliaments Act 2011 (FTPA) which was to be held on 28 October 2019.

 Two previous attempts in September to get a favourable vote for an early election had failed, and the government said it would keep its options open should the third early election motion fail to pass.
 It did fail, as the required two-thirds majority was not achieved, leaving the government still unable to trigger an election.

 On 29 October, Prime Minister Boris Johnson introduced an election bill to the House of Commons to circumvent the FTPA and trigger a general election.
-Only a simple majority of MPs were needed for the Bill to pass.
+Only a simple majority of MPs was needed for the Bill to pass.
 The election date set in the Bill was Thursday, 12 December 2019.
 After amendments to change the proposed date were voted down, the Commons approved the Bill by a vote of 438 to 20.

-The Act
+Provisions

-The key provisions of the Act, which contains only two sections, are section 1, subsections (1) and (2):
+The key provisions of the act, which contained only two sections, are section 1, subsections (1) and (2):

-Although the Act referred to the FTPA, it did not amend it.
+Although the act referred to the FTPA, it did not amend it.
 Consequently, under FTPA section 1(3), following the 2019 election the next election was scheduled for the first Thursday in May (2 May) 2024.

+Short title, commencement and extent

+Section 2(1) of the act provided that the act would come into force upon royal assent.

+Section 2(2) of the act provided that the act may be cited as the "Early Parliamentary General Election Act 2019".

+Repeal of FTPA

-Following the FTPA's repeal, the DCPA provides for a parliamentary term to automatically end five years after the day Parliament has first been called, if it had not been dissolved sooner, and instead called for the 2020s' first general election to be held 25 working days following the dissolution.
-In terms of dates, the 58th Parliament, which first met on 17 December 2019, is to be dissolved on the same day in 2024, and the next parliamentary polling day is scheduled for no later than 24 January 2025.
+After FTPA's repeal under the Dissolution and Calling of Parliament Act 2022, the DCPA provides for a parliamentary term to automatically end five years after the day Parliament has first been called, if it has not been dissolved sooner, and instead called for the 2020s' first general election to be held 25 working days following the dissolution.
+In terms of dates, the 58th Parliament, which first met on 17 December 2019, was scheduled to be dissolved on the same day in 2024, and the next parliamentary polling day was scheduled for no later than 28 January 2025.
+Instead, its dissolution was on 30 May 2024 and that year's election was held on 4 July.